-Did you know that Venus is upside down?
-Expand your mind with these top eight facts about Venus, the planet.
+Expand your mind with these top eight facts about the planet Venus.

 1. A day on Venus is longer than a year

-Its mean temperature is 462°C. This is because of the high concentration of carbon dioxide in Venus’ atmosphere which works to produce an intense greenhouse effect, trapping heat in the atmosphere like a blanket and causing the temperature of the planet to be much higher than its proximity to the Sun would suggest.
+Its mean temperature is 462°C. This is because of the high concentration of carbon dioxide in Venus’ atmosphere, which works to produce an intense greenhouse effect.
+Heat is trapped in the atmosphere like a blanket, causing the temperature of the planet to be much higher than its proximity to the Sun would suggest.

 4. Venus is the second brightest natural object in the night sky after the Moon

-The clouds of sulfuric acid in Venus’ atmosphere make it reflective and shiny and obscure our view of its surface.
-It's brightness makes it visible during the day if it’s clear and you know where to look
+The clouds of sulphuric acid in Venus’ atmosphere make it reflective and shiny, obscuring our view of its surface.
+Its brightness makes it visible even during the day – if it’s clear and you know where to look.

 5. Venus has 90 times the atmospheric pressure of Earth

-That’s about the same as the pressure at a depth of 1 km in Earth's oceans.
+That’s about the same as the pressure found at a depth of 1km in the Earth's oceans.